XEDGit/memdetect/README.md

  - #### Output files:

-   - `-p | --preserve`: Adding this flag will mantain the executable output files
+   - `-p | --preserve`: This option will mantain the executable output files

  - #### Program settings: